 Fesenjan

-Walnut-pomegranate stew with poultry
+Walnut and pomegranate stew with poultry

 Ghormeh Sabzi